 Even though a stuffy nose is rarely the most debilitating part of a sickness, it's straight up the most annoying.
 After all, blowing your nose incessantly and breathing through your half-open mouth isn't ideal or particularly flattering for that matter.
 You sit there, crumpled up tissues in hand, reflecting on all the times that you took your smooth and clear inhalations for granted.
 We know.
 We've been there.

 According to Mia Finkelston, MD, a stuffy nose results from general swelling and inflammation in the mucus membranes.
 She calls this a "normal bodily function," though it "causes increased mucus production" and usually results from a cold or upper-respiratory infection.
 Daniel Berliner, MD, adds that it can also be the result of "environmental allergens, like pollens" during fall and spring.
 Though over-the-counter medications can work for most stuffy noses, "allergy causes do often need special allergy shots to help people tolerate the allergy season."

 Meet the Expert

-Keep reading to see all the things that Finkelston recommends you do to alleviate your stuffy nose.
+Keep reading to see all the things that Finkelston and Berliner recommend you do to alleviate your stuffy nose.